History of Strensham services

 Owing to its high trade, Strensham has been a popular site for Roadchef to experiment with new layouts.

 In 2016, the trial brand arrangement was moved around for the first time.
 Hot Food Company became a large Fresh Food Café.
+However, Soho Coffee was removed from both sides.

 During the floods of July 2007 the M5 here was completely unusable, and just about every building in the services was used as a depot for stranded motorists.
 The manager at the time, Quintin Speers, was hailed a hero for working almost non-stop over several days to make sure that people stuck both in the water and the resulting queues were well-informed and safe.